 - Non-vascular plants do niot have a true stem.

 Hopefully, this article helped you understand the different types of plants.
-Planning to study a degree in Botany?
+Planning to study for a degree in Botany?
 Sign up for an e-meeting with our experts at Leverage Edu and we will guide you in choosing a suitable course and program that aligns with your interests, preferences and aspirations and equips you with the necessary knowledge and skills to build a thriving career in this field.